Melodysdata/brains-writeup-thm/README.md

 2. 80/tcp → HTTP (This is the default HTTP port, used to serve websites.)
 3. 50000/tcp → ibm-db2 (detected by default) This is not a common service for this port.
 In this specific room (Brains), this port is hosting a TeamCity server, vulnerable to CVE-2024-27198.

-# 2. What port should we investigate further + Using Metasploit (msfconsole) to Exploit the TeamCity Vulnerability
+# 2. Second Step: What port should we investigate further + Using Metasploit (msfconsole) to Exploit the TeamCity Vulnerability

 *The most interesting one here is Port 50000: even though it's labeled ibm-db2, it actually runs TeamCity, which is vulnerable to authentication bypass and remote code execution (RCE).*
 ```bash